-Lady Justice Pauline Nyamweya was appointed a Judge of the High Court of Kenya in August 2011.
-Justice Nyamweya has since her appointment served as the Presiding Judge of the Environment and Land Court from January 2013 to August 2015, Presiding Judge of Machakos County Courts since September 2015 to March 2018, and is currently the Presiding Judge of the Judicial Review Division at Milimani Law Courts in Nairobi since April 2018.
+Lady Justice Pauline Nyamweya was appointed a Judge of the Court of Appeal of Kenya in June 2021, having previously served as a Judge of the High Court of Kenya since August 2011.
+Justice Nyamweya has since her appointment as a judge served as the Presiding Judge of the Environment and Land Court, from January 2013 to August 2015; Presiding Judge of Machakos County Courts from September 2015 to March 2018; and Presiding Judge of the Judicial Review Division of the High Court at Nairobi between April 2018 and May 2021.

 During the said period Justice Nyamweya in addition carried out various consultancy assignments on governance, gender, and human rights for the Kenyan Government and various International Development Partners.